 This table is horrible - so sorry - but it shows what is there now and by assuming that we need to keep everything symmetrical - an excellent assumption - we can spot what needs to change.
-A larger version appears when you click on it - but it essentially shows how to fix the problem.
+It essentially shows how to fix the problem.

 In the yellow box we see the nodes that are both primary and fallback and the nodes that are unused.
 The fix - in the green - shows the newly bolded fallback changes that most simply fix the problem.
 It was important that we were able to “simply” find the fix by only changing the fallback nodes - we avoid a potentially long-running and danger-fraught resharding of lots more data.